1and1/dependencytree/README.md

         ruby -Ilib lib/dependencytree.rb lib

 The output will be a JSON of the references.
 The interesting parts are:
 * uuid: Every class/module has a unique UUID for referencing.
+The UUID will stay unique only for one parsing run.
 * resolved_refs: Resolved / found references that are pointing to the UUID of the refered class.
 * unresolved_refs: Unresolved references that could not be found inside the sources provided.
-This can be Ruby classes or other classes from gems.
+This can be Ruby classes or other classes from gems that were not scanned.

 The following is the example for the dependency tree tool itself: